 - A hose cannot water your landscaping while you are away on vacation.
 Should you return to a yellowed lawn, you will need to use more water to restore it to health.

-Want a beautiful, eco-friendly landscape?
+Want beautiful, energy-efficient landscaping?
 Contact the LEED Certified team at Lawrence Park Complete Garden Care

 Did you know Lawrence Park Complete Garden Care was Toronto’s FIRST Platinum LEED Canada Certified company?

 This is what LEED (Leadership in Energy and Environmental Design) means:

 - We use eco-friendly resources and materials.

 - Our plants are drought-tolerant (meaning they don’t require much water).